How To Remove Stains & Cleaning Tips

 If spot is dry, loosen soil and vacuum away prior to moistening it.

 It’s tempting isn’t it.
 Resist the urge!
-On wool especially you will cause pile burst leading to a fuzz being left, even worse your be spreading the stain.
-Even if you get the stain out you will be left with something that looks worse, caused by rubbing.
+On wool especially you’ll cause pile burst leading to a fuzz being left or even worse you’ll be spreading the stain.
+Even if you get the stain out you may be left with something that looks a lot worse, caused by rubbing.

 The Kitchen Cupboard.

 I know what your thinking, “I’ve got some supermarket cleaner in my cupboard that should clean that…” .
-The amount of carpet & sofas I’ve seen ruined by these products runs into the thousands, some contain bleaches and other various nasty chemicals which just add to the problem.
-If you are going to use one, pre-test it on a hidden area and let it dry, only then will you know if it’s going to leave a light bright patch on your carpet or sofa.
+The amount of carpet & sofas we’ve seen ruined by these products runs into the thousands, some contain bleaches, others various nasty’s which just add to the problem.
+If you are going to use one, pre-test it on a hidden area and let it dry, only then will you know if it’s going to leave a light bright patch or worse on your carpet or sofa.

-Always rinse the cleaned area thoroughly, f not removed, these cleaning products may cause the cleaned area to attract soil.
+Always rinse the cleaned area thoroughly, if not removed, these cleaning products may cause the cleaned area to attract dirt.

 To remove greasy stains, try a dry-cleaning agent on a white towel.
 Always pretest any cleaning agent on an inconspicuous part of the carpet and let it dry before continuing.

-Hopefully your stain is now gone, if not try calling a professional carpet or sofa cleaner in your area, you will be surprised at what we can remove saving you an insurance claim.
+Hopefully your stain is now gone, if not try calling a professional carpet or sofa cleaner in your area…or us!
+You’ll be surprised at what we can remove saving you an insurance claim.